 - a dislike of being ‘put on the spot’,

-- a dislike of being watched when writing or eating
+- feeling anxious being watched when writing or eating

 - a dislike/fear of public speaking